alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

     - *We recommend not having controllers available to the public during WildXR use which negates all accessability options*
     - Click the **"Welcome"** button to see tutorial options
     - Participate in tutorials as desired *(Skipping tutorials does not affect headset setup)*

-<div style="page-break-after: always;"></div>
+### **Additional headset settings**

+- *Additional headset settings need to be applied before your headset is ready for use - See Step #19*

+- *WPS recommends completing the ArborXR connection steps below first, as some setting may be unavailable prior to doing so*

 ### **Connect VR headset to ArborXR group**

-*Your Meta VR headset is read for management through the ArborXR website* *Your headset now has the base installation for use, but needs to be assigned a group in ArborXR before other needed software is loaded*
+- *Your Meta VR headset is read for management through the ArborXR website*

+- *Your headset now has the base installation for use, but needs to be assigned a group in ArborXR before other needed software is loaded*

 ### **Log in to ArborXR web portal**